foundation/foundation-sites/docs/pages/flex-grid.md

 The flex grid works very similarly to the standard float grid, but includes a number of useful features only possible with flexbox.

+---

 ## Browser support

-The flex grid is [only supported](http://caniuse.com/#feat=flexbox) in Chrome, Firefox, Safari 6+, IE10+, and iOS 7+.
-There is a [flexbox polyfill](https://github.com/doctyper/flexie) that adds support for older browsers, but we haven't tested it with this grid, so it isn't guaranteed to work.
-We recommend only using the flex grid on projects that only need cutting-edge browser support.
+The flex grid is only supported in Chrome, Firefox, Safari 6+, IE10+, and iOS 7+. ([View flexbox browser support.](http://caniuse.com/#feat=flexbox)) There is a [flexbox polyfill](https://github.com/doctyper/flexie) that adds support for older browsers, but we haven't tested it with this grid, so it isn't guaranteed to work.
+We recommend only using the flex grid on projects that can live with purely cutting-edge browser support.

 ---